El Nuevo Día: 2010-present

 Its main competitor in terms of distribution is El Vocero.
 Content-wise, the papers have somewhat different news formats and audiences.
 While El Nuevo Día has been known largely for its political reporting, El Vocero has traditionally taken a more tabloid-oriented approach, giving greater prominence to news stories on daily street crime.
 More recently, however, "El Vocero" has begun to put greater emphasis to political and business news, making it a more direct competitor to "El Nuevo Día."

+In September 2026, El Nuevo Día discontinued its print edition, becoming digital-only.